 In addition, program financial statements are presented as supplemental information.
-These statements separate the financial statements into the Restricted Bond Fund and General Operating Fund.
+These supplemental statements separate the financial statements into the Restricted Bond Fund and General Operating Fund.

 The financial statements of the Authority have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental units.
 GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The Authority has applied all applicable GASB pronouncements.
 All program and general operating funds of the Authority are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and deferred outflows and all liabilities and deferred inflows associated with the operation of these funds are included on the Statement of Net Position.
-The operating statements for all funds present increases (e.g., revenues) and decreases (e.g., expenses) in net fund position.
+The statements of revenue, expenses and changes in net position for all funds present increases (e.g., revenues) and decreases (e.g., expenses) in net fund position.
 These funds utilize the accrual basis of accounting.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.

-Management believes that the present value amount of TSRs that will be collected over time is \$262.3 million, an amount equal to the net deficit position.
+Management believes that the present value amount of TSRs that will be collected over time is \$229.0 million, an amount equal to the net deficit position.